Last updated: 25 October, 2024 @ 08:27

 Ask someone, anyone, living in these isles to name a fish and they’ll probably say cod.

-Even those unusual people that exclaim not to like fish (as if all fish is the same) will make an exception for cod.
-They’ll happily scoff it down alongside their curry sauce and pineapple fritters.
-My mum is one such person.
-Stick a fresh Plaice in front of her and she’ll screw up her face in anguish.
+Even those unusual people that exclaim not to like fish (as if all fish is the same) will make an exception for cod – and they’ll happily scoff it down alongside their curry sauce and pineapple fritters.

-Don’t get me wrong, I love the occasional cod and chips from t’ chippy.
+Don’t get us wrong, we love the occasional cod and chips from t’ chippy.
 It’s become part of our identity.
-I’ve no problem with that.
-However, I’m a reluctant regular buyer of cod.

 Recipes for salt cod

-There are many recipes for salt cod, but a personal favourite is Bunyols de Bacalla, or Catalan Salt Cod Fritters to our non-Catalan friends.
+We like salt cod – and there are many recipes, with one of our favourites being Bunyols de Bacalla, or Catalan Salt Cod Fritters to our non-Catalan friends.

 There’s a great recipe in, A Sherry and a Little Plate of Tapas, by Kay Plunkett-Hogge.
 You can read the Fish Face review ,or skip that bit, and buy the book from Amazon.